westrem/momence-tech-task/README.md

 - **unit** - tests main functions like parsing API response or Fx conversion
 - **e2e** - tests actual application

+> 🔥 Please make sure the command `yarn dev` is running when running tests (if they include e2e part).
+Unit tests can be run independently of whether the app is running or not

 To run all tests:

 ```